a14m/ansible-rc-playbooks/roles/install/README.md

 ## Role Variables

-- `hostname` the hostname to configure the distro installation with
+- `hostname` the distro linux network hostname to be used.
 - `rc_playbooks_dir` the root directory of the rc playbooks defaults the ansible playbook_dir variable
 - `partition_boot` the boot partition definition for role `partition`, to install bootloader
 - `partition_root` the root partition definition for role `partition`, to install distro root